Numerical implementation of the partial secular approximation and unified master equation in structured open quantum systems: Conclusions

 Interestingly, there exists a sweet spot for the qubit-qubit coupling $g_{12}$ within the chain system.
 Even for very weak qubit-resonator coupling the heat is able to flow \mar{freely} through the system for a suitable choice of $g_{12}$.
 In this regime the qubit-qubit system can be treated as an effective four-level system, with Bohr frequencies depending on the coupling $g_{12}$.
 With a suitable choice of this coupling a resonance between the resonators and qubit-qubit system appears, which enhances the heat flow even if the coupling to the resonators is very weak.

 The \mar{implementation of the} unified master equation is computationally less demanding than the partial secular approximation.
-This is due to the clustering of the Bohr frequencies, greatly reducing the number of needed matrix multiplication.
+This is due to the clustering of the Bohr frequencies, which significantly reduces the number of necessary matrix multiplications.
 The jump operators between different clusters are not considered at all, whereas in the term-by-term partial secular approximation all the different jump operator combinations need to be compared.
 However, the \mar{partial secular approximation} is simpler in its nature, and it works for a wider class of systems than the \mar{the unified master equation, which is valid only when the Bohr frequencies form different well-separated clusters.
-For instance, for complex many body systems with a dense spectrum of Bohr frequencies, the unified equation may not be applicable.}
+For instance, for complex many body systems with a dense spectrum of Bohr frequencies, the unified equation may not be applicable.
+This said, in our numerical example the unified equation captures the same steady-state behavior as the partial secular approximation even for scenarios where the clusters are separated only by small gaps, suggesting that its practical applicability may be broader than expected from theory.}

 \mar{Finally}, we have also discussed the \mar{possible presence of} symmetries of the \mar{open system dynamics} and how they can be employed to block diagonalize the matrix representation of the \mar{Liouvillian}. \mar{Our code} can \mar{take these symmetries into account, allowing for dimensionality reduction}.